 5. Integrating the systems

-For the proposed solution to work seamlessly, hoteliers must ensure that all system elements, including online check-in, guest messaging, kiosks, property management systems (PMS), and payments, are tightly integrated.
+Hoteliers must ensure that all system elements, including online check-in, guest messaging, self-check-in kiosks, property management systems (PMS), and payments, are tightly integrated.
+Integrating access control systems ensures that only authorized guests can complete the check-in process.
 This integration ensures a smooth transition from online preparation to physical arrival.

 For example, the kiosk system must assume the online check-in is complete and guide guests who haven’t finished this step to the online process.
 Additionally, payment guarantees must be consistent across the online check-in, kiosk, and PMS.
 The PMS must recognise the hotel passes issued by the online check-in system to facilitate an efficient human-assisted check-in process.

-Clock's platform offers a complete solution, integrating PMS, guest messaging, online check-in, kiosk, and payment systems into one seamless platform.
+Clock PMS+ offers a complete solution, integrating PMS, guest messaging, online check-in, kiosk, and payment systems into one platform.
 Instead of relying on tablet cameras, our approach uses devices with embedded QR code readers to ensure maximum efficiency and the best guest experience.

 Summary